GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	`(retry 1) push aaa.com:/git/test.git [refs/heads/b1 refs/heads/b2 (+2)]`

+gerrit.pushBatchSize
+:	Max number of refs that are pushed in a single push operation.
+If more
+	than pushBatchSize are to be pushed then they are divided into batches and pushed sequentially one-by-one.

+	Can be overridden at remote-level by setting pushBatchSize.

+	By default, `0`, which means that there are no limitations on number of refs to be transferred in a single push operation.
+Note that negative values are treated as `0`.

+	Note that `pushBatchSize` is ignored when *Cluster Replication* is configured
+	- when `replication.distributionInterval` has value > 0.

 gerrit.sshCommandTimeout
 :	Timeout for SSH command execution.
 If 0, there is no timeout and
 	the client waits indefinitely.
 By default, 0.